 If you are searching for the Best Bread Pudding, look no further!
-The Best bread pudding recipe has soaked bread in a rich creamy warm spiced custard filled with brandy and dried cranberries that’s baked then topped with a warm indulgent cream sauce.
-Make it for Christmas, Thanksgiving, Mardi Gras, or any other holiday occasion you can think of!
-If you enjoy this bread pudding, you need to try my Bananas Foster Bread Pudding, Peach Cobbler Bread Pudding, or Sticky Toffee Gingerbread Bread Pudding.
+This bread pudding recipe has custard-soaked bread in a rich, creamy, and warmly spiced custard.
+Filled with brandy and dried cranberries that are baked and then topped with a warm, indulgent cream sauce.

 I don’t know about y’all, but I could eat bread pudding every single day of the year!
 It’s the best dish to make for breakfast or brunch, a decadent dessert, or a delicious addition to any holiday feast.